Position

 2. Gain experience through internships or volunteer work.

-3. Pursue a master's degree in behavior analysis.
+3. Pursue a master's degree in behavior analysis or a related field.

 How long does it take to become a Behavior Analyst?